-HEIRLOOM is determined to provide a work environment that is a diverse and inclusive workplace.
+Heirloom is determined to provide a work environment that is a diverse and inclusive workplace.
 We encourage a broad range of opinions, ideas and perspectives that drives creativity, innovation and excellence.
 Our goal, which must be met, is to ensure that every employee, contractor and visitor feels safe, respected, welcome, comfortable, supported and accepted.
-To ensure inclusion in our workplace HEIRLOOM will;
+To ensure inclusion in our workplace Heirloom will;

-- 1. Provide training to all employees regarding inclusion in the workplace - 2.
-Provide advanced training to managers in their roles in fostering an inclusive workplace environment. - 3.
+- 1. Provide training to all employees regarding inclusion in the workplace - This training will be completed during onboarding and annually thereafter. - 2.
+Provide advanced training to managers in their roles in fostering an inclusive workplace environment. - This training will be completed within 60 days of hire or promotion and annually thereafter. - 3.
 Implementation of our Non-Discrimination, Harassment and Retaliation Policy.
 This policy includes provisions for responding to complaints, discipline for non-compliance and evaluation of the circumstances to see if this plan needs improvements. - 4.
-Engage with independent outside resources to evaluate and make suggestions regarding inclusion in the HEIRLOOM workplace.
+Engage with independent outside resources to evaluate and make suggestions regarding inclusion in the Heirloom workplace. - 5.
+Conduct annual surveys of all employees to compile information on job satisfaction, inclusion and the workplace environment. - The first survey will be completed 6 months after receiving Provisional License. - 6.
+Conduct detailed exit interviews will all employees who leave the company to compile information on job satisfaction, inclusion and the workplace environment.